Global Rare Disease Awarenes

 The main symptom of primary orthostatic tremor is the occurrence of a rapid tremor affecting both legs while standing.
 A tremor is involuntary, rhythmic contractions of various muscles.
 Orthostatic tremor causes feelings of “vibration”, unsteadiness, or imbalance in the legs.
 The tremor associated with a primary orthostatic tremor has such high frequency that it may not visible to the naked eye but can be palpated by touching the thighs or calves, by listening to these muscles with a stethoscope, or by electromyography.
 The tremor is position-specific (standing) and disappears partially or completely when an affected individual walks, sits, or lies down.
 In many cases, the tremor becomes progressively more severe and feelings of unsteadiness become more intense.
 Some affected individuals can stand for several minutes before the tremor begins; others can only stand momentarily.
 Eventually, affected individuals may experience stiffness, weakness, and, in rare cases, pain in the legs.
 Orthostatic tremor, despite usually becoming progressively more pronounced, does not develop into other conditions or affect other systems of the body.

-One research neurologist gives it a very good word picture as he says – it’s like riding a bicycle, as you slow down you become wobbly and at a stop, you have need to prop yourself up.
+One research movement neurologist gives it a very good word picture as he says – it’s like riding a bicycle, as you slow down you become wobbly and at a stop, you have need to prop yourself up.
 This should help for excellent understanding.

 Coping strategies; I use a rolling stool chair for kitchen prep.
 I sit to shower.
 I sit to brush my teeth.
 I simply sit down for any task that requires too much time standing still.
 I keep a small shoulder-strapped folding tripod stool in my car.
 I lean, sit or move leg to leg when holding a conversation.
-When I see a waiting line for anything I get an anxious feeling and do deep breathing and leg shifting, which can become exhausting as it does not work for very long.
+When I see a waiting line for anything I get an anxious feeling and do deep breathing and leg shifting for resetting the tremor, which can become exhausting as it does not work for very long.
 My husband does most of the quick trip grocery shopping.
 Stress is a factor in any neurological disorder.
 I mostly quit watching the news and for the most part limit social media.
 I isolate more than I should and I am hoping I move past that.
-I have my buddy/love husband of 42 years for support.
+I have my buddy/love husband of 44 years for support.
 I love to see our grandchildren.
 And come spring I will be on my motorcycle.

 The rarity of OT is astonishing just through my observations.
 When I searched for a support group within the ranks of Orthostatic Tremor disorder.
 The only sufficiently active group is based out of Australia with global representation.
 Their numbers, which includes concerned loved ones and relatives of OT patients is just under 1000.

 I can not stress enough the importance of a support group within a rare disorder or disease.
 This group of Primary Orthostatic Tremor patients shares years of experience that leads to coping advice and the latest information of research studies.
 A very proactive group that bonds together with encouragement.
-Sharing their OT journeys, lending great support to the newer ones like myself.
+Sharing their OT journeys, lending great support to the newer ones.
 Within the OT support groups, some OT patients express that their neurologists have told them; in a lifetime within clinical practicing, they might only have one or two OT patients, if any at all.
 It takes a Movement Disorder Neurologist’s expertise with marginal knowledge given the limited resources of research and also limited treatment options to diagnose and give clinical support.
+Research has not uncovered the cause of OT.
+Researchers and physicians both may benefit to enter into these support groups for observation of patients informing one another of their individual stories.
+They present great clues for researchers who are pursuing causes, treatment, prevention, care, and cures.
+Testimony and documentation of how their OT journey began and has progressed over the years should be valued information for research.
+Orthostatic Tremor is yet in its infant stages of research.

 Increased Orthostatic Tremor knowledge and awareness in the medical field is a great benefit for OT diagnostics.
 My team of caregivers (PCP, endocrinologist, rheumatologist and, nurse practitioner) all of who I have great confidence in, had never heard of Orthostatic Tremor due to its rarity.